nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 ## Use case of Web Push Emergency Alerting Notification

-Web-based Signage
+There are two potential use case of Web Push Emergency Alerting notification.

+The first use case is a Web-based Signage.
 Digital signage has widely deployed among the unverse.
 Signages located at public area such as train station or street play a significant role in natural disaster or accident by providing the evacuation alert or correct informations.
 Recent few years W3C worked on Web-based signage which has Web browser is embedded, allowing to display or play Web content.
 Disaster use case is proposed in W3C Web-based Signage Scenarios and Use Cases {{SignageUseCase}}.

-- OTT emergency alerting system (local goverment or authorities)
+The second use case is an over-the-top emergency alerting system operated by a local authorities or a government.
+An emgergency alerting of a major natural disaster such as an earthquake or a tsunami could be distributed by existing emergency alerting system (e.g. PWS).
+However,

 ## Non-emergency, Important notification